 Remind us - who is Gretchen Rubin?

-With Going Outside 23 In ‘23, she says: “Going outside can include anything from walking to bird watching; from yard work to enjoying your morning coffee on your porch—as long as the door closes behind you, it counts.”
+Of the outdoors challenge, she says: “Going outside can include anything from walking to bird watching; from yard work to enjoying your morning coffee on your porch—as long as the door closes behind you, it counts.”

 What are the health benefits of going outdoors?